 Solutions for Poor Depth Perception

-If you have problems with your depth perception or if you would like more information about laser vision correction, please contact New York LASIK surgeon Dr. James Kelly today at Kelly Laser Center, serving New York in Long Island, Manhattan, and New York City.
+If you have problems with your depth perception or if you would like more information about laser vision correction, please contact Dr. James Kelly today at Kelly Laser Center, with state-of-the-art vision centers in Long Island, Manhattan, and NYC.